 La poule caquette and la poule glousse both mean a chicken clucking.

-The verb caqueter also means to gossip or to yammer on about nothing while the verb glousser can also means to giggle or chuckle.
+The verb caqueter also means to gossip or to yammer on about nothing, while the verb glousser can also mean to giggle or chuckle.

-Yammering, gossiping and giggling is exactly what chickens sound like, don’t they?
+Yammering, gossiping, and giggling are exactly what chickens sound like, don’t they?

 FRENCH BIRD SOUNDS